rizdaprasetya/mt-alt-doc/en/snap/advanced-feature.md

 ### Specify VA Number
 By default Midtrans will randomize VA number used for bank transfer transaction.
 In some cases, you might want to specify/customize VA Number for Bank Transfer payment channels.
 You can do that with the following parameters.

-Example of the JSON parameter used during [API Request Step](/en/snap/integration-guide.md#api-request) is given below.
+Example of the JSON parameter used during [backend API request step](/en/snap/integration-guide.md#_1-acquiring-transaction-token-on-backend) is given below.
 <!-- tabs:start -->

 #### **JSON Parameter**